Azure/azure-powershell/src/Network/NetworkSecurityPerimeter.Autorest/docs/New-AzNetworkSecurityPerimeterLink.md

   - `[AutoApprovedRemotePerimeterResourceId <String>]`: Perimeter ARM Id for the remote NSP with which the link gets created in Auto-approval mode.
 It should be used when the NSP admin have Microsoft.Network/networkSecurityPerimeters/linkPerimeter/action permission on the remote NSP resource.
   - `[Description <String>]`: A message passed to the owner of the remote NSP link resource with this connection request.
 In case of Auto-approved flow, it is default to 'Auto Approved'.
 Restricted to 140 chars.
   - `[LocalInboundProfile <String[]>]`: Local Inbound profile names to which Inbound is allowed.
 Use ['*'] to allow inbound to all profiles.
 It's default value is ['*'].
+  - `[LocalOutboundProfile <String[]>]`: Local Outbound profile names from which Outbound is allowed.
+In current version, it is readonly property and it's value is set to ['*'] to allow outbound from all profiles.
+In later version, user will be able to modify it.
   - `[RemoteInboundProfile <String[]>]`: Remote Inbound profile names to which Inbound is allowed.
 Use ['*'] to allow inbound to all profiles.
 This property can only be updated in auto-approval mode.
 It's default value is ['*'].
+  - `[RemoteOutboundProfile <String[]>]`: Remote Outbound profile names from which Outbound is allowed.
+In current version, it is readonly property and it's value is set to ['*'] to allow outbound from all profiles.
+In later version, user will be able to modify it.

 ## RELATED LINKS